pivotal/docs-tap/scst-store/create-service-account.hbs.md

 # Create Service Accounts

-When you install Tanzu Application Platform, the included Supply Chain Security Tools (SCST) - Store deployment automatically comes with a read-write service account.
+When you install Tanzu Application Platform, the included Supply Chain Security Tools (SCST) - Store deployment automatically includes a read-write service account.
 This service account is already bound to the `metadata-store-read-write` role.
-Skip to the section [Getting the access token](#getting-access-token) to see how to retrive the access token for the default read-write service account.
+Skip to the section [Getting the access token](#getting-access-token) to retrive the access token for the default read-write service account.

-If you want to create another read-write service account, or if you want to create a read-only servie account, then follow the instructions in this guide.
+To create another read-write service account, or to create a read-only servie account, follow the instructions in this topic.

 ## Types of services accounts